This date loaf is so quick and easy to whip up and share with friends over a cuppa. The secret ingredient is Weetbix.

 - Preheat oven to 180.C fan bake

 - Prepare a loaf tin with baking paper and cooking spray.

 - In a large bowl combine dates, butter, Weetbix, sugar, baking powder, baking soda and boiling water.

 - Let the mixture stand for 5 minutes.

-- Stir in sifted flour and the beaten egg.
+- Stir in egg and sift in flour.
 Fold all ingredients together until combined.

 - Pour into prepared loaf tin and scatter over brown sugar.